 Then, Coach went missing.

-Morgan shivered as ice-cold wind funneled from the crashing waves and made its way through the forest.
+Morgan shivered as ice-cold wind from the crashing waves funneled through the trees.
 She readjusted her scarf to protect any trace of bare skin.
 Riley zipped up her coat and pulled the beanie closer around her ears.
 The few trees that had turned golden in the fall were skeletal husks now, but the evergreen majority afforded the girls some protection against the assault of the sea breeze.

 “Riley, how much further are we going?
 We’re going to freeze to death out—“

 “Shh!”
-Her friend cut her off.
-But even without the hush, Morgan’s words would have died on her lips.
-Because out of nowhere, a glow rose out of the darkness, accompanied by an inexplicable yet much-appreciated warmth.
+Her friend cut her off as a glow rose out of the darkness, accompanied by a much-appreciated warmth.

 Appreciated, that is, until the pair discovered its source.
-As they crept closer to the heart-stopping vision beyond the illuminated trees, Morgan held her breath and looked to her friend for guidance.
-But Riley’s eyes remained fixed on the dozens of cloaked figures holding up unnecessary lanterns given the ferocity of the flames at the center of the circle.
+As they crept closer to the heart-stopping vision beyond the illuminated trees, Morgan held her breath and looked to her friend.
+But Riley’s eyes remained fixed on the cloaked figures encircling the flames.

 “Coach!”
 Worry laced Riley’s fervent whisper.

-When someone opened the cage and hauled the terrified creature out, his cries turned panicked and he lost his bowels.
-Riley bit down in reflexive anger but didn’t realize the damage she had inflicted until she tasted metal.
+When someone opened the cage and hauled the terrified creature out, his cries turned panicked, and he lost his bowels.
+Riley bit back her rage, not realizing the damage inflicted until she tasted metal.

 One of the cloaked figures held an ancient-looking tome while another assembled a series of objects that clanged against each other.
 The light from the fire reflected menacingly off the instruments of torture.

 The hooded beast dragged the poor creature forward, wrenching him the last bit of the way.
 Coach landed in front of the insidious devices, and the one with the book began to read.
-The language was harsh and guttural—nothing that either of the girls recognized, not even Riley.
-A shadowed hand reached down and drew a butcher’s knife before approaching the terrified animal.
+The language was harsh and guttural.
+A shadowed hand drew a butcher’s knife before approaching the terrified animal.

-“Hey!” shouted Riley, rising from her hiding spot and entering the clearing despite the weapons that might be concealed in the cloaks before her.
-“What the hell do you think you’re doing?”
+“Hey!” shouted Riley, rising from her hiding spot and entering the clearing despite the weaponry on full display.“What the hell do you think you’re doing?”

-Morgan sighed but followed in her friend’s wake.
+Morgan followed her friend.
 She was never as good at this part as Riley, but she always had her back.
-Moreover, no matter her fear, Morgan knew they’d both be damned before they let someone so much as harm a hair on that poor animal’s head—much less gut it before their very eyes.
+Moreover, Morgan knew they’d both be damned before they let someone so much as harm a hair on that poor animal’s head—much less gut it before their very eyes.

-Riley and Morgan’s breach of the circle resulted in silence befalling the scene, save for the crackling fire and Coach’s relentless whines.
+Their breach of the circle was met with silence, save for the crackling fire and Coach’s relentless whines.
 As the two girls stared down the sea of cloaked bodies, a shiver ran down Morgan’s spine.
 But if Riley felt any fear, she didn’t show it.
 Instead, she moved in the direction of the university's beloved therapy pup.
 His whimpers took on a hopeful edge when he recognized her.

 Riley’s frozen hands disappeared into her pocket before pulling out the small knife she always kept on her.
 She flipped it open and held it out.

-“Give me the dog,” Riley growled, menace coating the edges of her voice.
+“Give me the dog,” Riley growled.
 Despite being shorter than the hooded figures—not to mention outnumbered—Riley leveled a chilling glare on the foursome.

 Heads and fabric bobbed as they exchanged whispers.
-Taking advantage of the distraction, Riley lunged forward and wrenched the leash away from the hand that held it.
+Taking advantage of the distraction, Riley lunged forward and wrenched the leash away.

 To be continued…